milesdaudistel/notes/notes.md

 An event is just 'something that has happened'; a mouse click, a keyboard input, a new email, etc.  Since these things happen all the time, we need asynchronous methods that can run concurrently in order to catch and handle all these events.

 But we don't just want async methods to catch events, we also want to tell them what to do with the events.
 We can do this by passing the async method a callback function as a parameter.
 An example is when you set onClick in an html tag.
 The thing that you set onClick to is the callback function.
+Maybe your callback function plays an animation, or redirects the user to another page through a link.

 You might wonder 'Why do we need to pass a callback in as a parameter?
 Why not just put that code directly into the asynchronous function?'
 To answer that, think about this scenario:  you have a website that has a whole bunch of different clickable buttons.
 Some buttons link you to other pages, some buttons open drop down menus, some display images.
 All of these buttons have asynchronous functions behind them, waiting for clicks.
 But when they get a click, they all do different things.
 If you had to program all these buttons, it would be much easier to write the part of the program that listens for clicks once, rather than copying and pasting it again and again for every single button.
 So the reason callback functions are so common is that asynchronous functions often just listen for events, so passing in the 'what to do after you get the event' logic as a parameter is easier than writing it directly into the asynchronous method.